What is the SMART Legal Commitment?

 According to the SRA in 2025, 57% of lawyers come from a professional background (compared to a national average of 37%).
 In addition, 21% of lawyers attended an independent/fee paying school, which is almost three times higher than the national average of 7.5%.
+The purpose of the SMART Legal Commitment is to:

 • remove the stigma of socially mobile vacation scheme candidates and/or future trainees requesting funding/financial assistance to progress in their legal journey;